ich-bin-tyrone/xray-cnn-tfk/README.md

 ```

 ### **3️⃣ Start the Web Application**
-After training is complete and the `.h5` model file is saved, run:
+After training is complete and the `.h5` model file is saved on your Desktop, run:
 ```bash
 python app.py
 ```